All Episodes

 Weak ideologies require something other than citizens' shared ideals and support to maintain their power.

-Frequently they resort to the power of the gun.
+Frequently, they resort to the power of the gun.

 It's no coincidence that Khmer Rouge and the Taliban banned laughter, or that citizens of Soviet Russia had to tell each other jokes behind their hands, hiding in bathrooms with the water running, because they were afraid of who was going to hear them.

-Reminded that reminded me of the story that Natan Sharansky told me when I interviewed him about his book about the concept of the yearning spirit of freedom it's inside all human beings.
+That reminded me of the story that Natan Sherensky told me when I interviewed him about his book, about the concept of the yearning spirit of freedom.

-And I asked him, you were a dissident, you were in a Soviet jail.
+And I asked him, You were a dissident.

 He said, Yeah, but you know, I was free.